Stop The Scratch: 8 Proven Home Remedies For Your Dog’s Itchy Skin

 3. Apple Cider Vinegar Spray

-Never use apple cider vinegar on open wounds or raw skin.
+Warning: Never use apple cider vinegar on open wounds or raw skin.
 It can be extremely painful for your pup and do more harm than good.
-It’s also essential never to use undiluted apple cider vinegar as it is too acidic, so mixing it with water is important.
+It’s also essential to never use undiluted apple cider vinegar as it is too acidic, so mixing it with water is important.

 4. Coconut Oil

 Coconut oil is another natural remedy that can help soothe itchy dog skin.
-It’s also non-toxic.
 You can buy coconut oil in most grocery or drugstores, but always purchase unrefined or cold-pressed oil, which is natural and processed to retain nutrients better.
-I regularly use coconut oil on my scalp when it feels dry and itchy.
-Remember that coconut oil is very attractive to dogs, and they’ll likely try to lick it off.
-Too much coconut oil can lead to gastrointestinal upset and weight gain, so monitor them and wash the oil off.

 Apply a thin layer of coconut oil to the area for dry skin patches, itchy paws, or hot spots.
 Never use too much, as it can clog pores, leading to more inflammation and itchiness.
 You can also massage it all over their skin in the bathtub, let it rest for five minutes, and then rinse it off.